vacp2p/rfc/content/docs/rfcs/17/README.md

 To spot spam messages, the peer checks whether a message with an identical `nullifier` has already been relayed.
 1. If such a message exists and its `share_x` and `share_y` components are different from the incoming message, then slashing takes place.
 That is, the peer uses the  `share_x` and `share_y`  of the new message and the  `share'_x` and `share'_y` of the old record to reconstruct the `sk` of the message owner.
-The `sk` then can be used to delete the spammer from the group and withdraw a portion of its staked fund.
+The `sk` then can be used to delete the spammer from the group and withdraw a portion `reward_portion` of its staked fund.
 2. If the `share_x` and `share_y` fields of the previously relayed message are identical to the incoming message, then the message is a duplicate and shall be discarded.
 3. If none is found, then the message gets relayed.